zvorygin/homeassistant-addons/README.md

 By starting the add-on it will randomly pick an image based on your configuration and put it on your frame; after the image is placed the add-on will automatically stop again.
 This for instance can be triggered via an automation to run on a daily basis.
 Please find an example below.

+If multiple sources are enabled it will randomly choose a source on each run.

 # Google Art
 By default the addon configuration has "Google Art" mode enabled which instead of taking images from the "media" folder takes random images from the Google Arts and Culture site and pushes it to the Samsung Frame TV.